 Park City Mathematics Institute

-The purpose of our lesson study was to collaboratively craft, teach, and revise a lesson for ninth or tenth grade students.
-We met a total of eight hours per week for three weeks.
-The lesson was first taught to twelve high school students attending the Park City Mathematics Institute summer math camp.
-The second time the lesson was taught to a ninth grade class of seven summer school students at a local junior high school.
+- The purpose of our lesson study was to collaboratively craft, teach, and revise a lesson for high school students learning Algebra 2/ Geometry or an integrated Common Core Mathematics 2 class.
+We met an average of eight hours per week for three weeks.
+The lesson was first taught to six high school students attending a summer enrichment/advancement course called "Bridge to Secondary Math 2 Honors" at Park City High School.
+The second time the lesson was taught to sixteen high school students attending the Park City Mathematics Institute summer math camp.
 Analysis and revisions were made after each implementation of the lesson.

-This document includes our lesson study process, revised lessons, and reflections.
+This document includes our lesson plan, materials, handouts, and some of our reflections.

 PCMI@MathForum Home || IAS/PCMI Home

 © 2001 - 2018 Park City Mathematics Institute

 IAS/Park City Mathematics Institute is an outreach program of the Institute for Advanced Study, 1 Einstein Drive, Princeton, NJ 08540

 Send questions or comments to: Suzanne Alejandre and Jim King

 With program support provided by Math for America

 This material is based upon work supported by the National Science Foundation under DMS-0940733 and DMS-1441467.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.